evanigwilo/graphql-kafka-payment-system/README.md

 2. Change environmental variables filename from `.env.example` to `.env`

-3. In the backend directory, update the `.env` file values for the following variables:
+3. Update the `.env` file values for the following variables:

 ```bash
 # Kafka configurations